NullOperatorr/Kioptrix-boot2root/README.md

 ## 1-Reconnaissance

+Before starting the attack, we need to prepare our lab environment and identify the target machine.
-- First, we will use a Kali VM for attacking.
+- First, we will use a Kali Linux VM as our attacking machine.
-- Second, power-on the installed Kioptrix VM.
+- Second, power on the installed Kioptrix VM.
+- Both machines should be connected to the same virtual network so that they can communicate with each other.